sajeeb-me/calsajeeb/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or suggestions to improve Honest Echo, please submit a pull request.
+If you have any ideas or suggestions to improve CalSajeeb, please submit a pull request.
 Make sure to follow the code of conduct and guidelines specified in the repository.